-Suisun Bay is listed as impaired by mercury, PCBs, dioxin-like PCBs, selenium, chlordane, DDT, dieldrin, invasive species, dioxin compounds (including 2,3,7,8-TCDD), and furan compounds.
+Carquinez Strait is 303(d) listed as impaired due to chlordane, DDT, dieldrin, dioxin compounds (including 2,3,7,8-TCDD), furan compounds, invasive species, mercury, PCBs, dioxin-like PCBs, and selenium.
+Similarly, Mare Island Strait (named "Napa River, Mare Island Strait" in the May 11, 2022 303[d] list) is 303(d) listed as impaired by chlordane, dieldrin, total DDT, mercury, and PCBs.
+The SIP requires effluent limitations for 303(d)-listed pollutants to be consistent with TMDLs and associated wasteload allocations.
 On February 12, 2008, U.S. EPA approved a TMDL for mercury in San Francisco Bay.
 On March 29, 2010, U.S. EPA approved a TMDL for PCBs in San Francisco Bay.
 The TMDLs for mercury and PCBs apply to this discharge and are implemented under NPDES Permit CA0038849.
-On August 23, 2016, U.S. EPA approved a TMDL for selenium in North San Francisco Bay, which includes Suisun Bay.
-The selenium TMDL does not require effluent limits for municipal wastewater dischargers because these discharges have an insignificant impact on North San Francisco Bay water quality.
+On August 23, 2016, U.S. EPA approved a TMDL for selenium in North San Francisco Bay, which includes Carquinez Strait and Mare Island Strait.
+The selenium TMDL applies to this discharge but does not require effluent limits because municipal wastewater dischargers have an insignificant impact on North Bay water quality.

 As shown in Fact Sheet section 4.3.3, the discharge is not a significant source of chlordane, DDT, or dieldrin because these pollutants have not been detected in the discharge.
 The discharge is also not a source of invasive species because it is disinfected.
-This Order contains effluent limitations for dioxin-TEQ.
+It is not a significant source of dioxins and furans because discharge concentrations are consistently below water quality objectives.